The idea of moving abroad for work has many complex parts.

 So, prepare yourself for a perio-centered patient base.

-Anything easier than an SRP or PM is likely to be handed over to an assistant in Germany.
+Anything easier than an SRP (Scaling and Root Planing) or PM (Periodontal Maintenance) is likely to be handed over to an assistant in Germany.
 An assistant does not likely have training in prevention.

 If assistants are in charge of the prophylaxis department, you can expect loads of undiagnosed perio in that practice.